 Keysight’s PathWave technology provides valuable management of the product’s life cycle from design through hardware test and production.
 Can you give us a brief overview of it?

 Heidi Barnes: PathWave is one of the new branding names that we have given it.
 It is very exciting because we are looking at it.
 We were talking about the end-to-end design flow for a hardware engineer, starting from the concept pre-layout to post-layout of a printed circuit board, electronic design, to actual hardware fabrication and testing with instruments, and looking at what that design cycle loop looks like.
 I think the exciting thing with Keysight is that we are known for top-of-the-line RF microwave instruments and our scope’s amazing capability.
 One of the reasons also for having that PathWave phrase is that, if you look at our network analyzers, our oscilloscopes, there is an amazing amount of software, our spectrum analyzers, that provides advanced data processing and signal processing.

 We are finding that we want to merge some of that capability, the data analysis that we have on our instruments, and tie that back more in with the simulation capabilities.
 It is becoming a little bit more blurred between simulation and measurement.
 I think some of the new phrases you are hearing are digital twins, where the simulation model is merging with the measurements.
-You are starting to get some advancement in how you design, troubleshoot, and predict behavior.
+You are starting to get some advancement in how you design, predict the behavior and troubleshoot a PCB.